-Our organizational grantmaking funds traditional nonprofits, grassroots movement organizations, funder collaboratives, and community groups with fiscal sponsors working in the areas of racial justice, LGBTQ justice, and combating antisemitism.
+Our organizational grantmaking funds traditional nonprofits, grassroots and movement organizations, funder collaboratives, cooperatives, and community groups with fiscal sponsors working in the areas of racial justice, LGBTQ justice, and combating antisemitism.
 Grantees engage in systems change, community healing, and the redistribution of money, resources, and power.
-Their work includes advocacy, healing justice, direct service provision, community organizing, legal and policy changework, and cultural work.
+Their work includes advocacy, healing justice, direct service provision, community organizing, youth programming, popular education, legal and policy changework, and cultural work.

 How can I apply for a grant?
 Do you accept unsolicited proposals or post RFPs?